SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 ldapdelete

-210.4 Configuring an OpenLDAP server (weight: 4) Weight	4
+### 210.4 Configuring an OpenLDAP server

+#### Weight	4

-Description	Candidates should be able to configure a basic OpenLDAP server including knowledge of LDIF format and essential access controls.
+#### Description	Candidates should be able to configure a basic OpenLDAP server including knowledge of LDIF format and essential access controls.

 Key Knowledge Areas:

 OpenLDAP